 This post may contain affiliate links.
 Please read our disclosure policy.

-gooey chocolate filling under cobbler crust in white dish with ice cream
+Gooey filling shows under the chocolate cobbler crust in white dish with a scoop of vanilla ice cream.

 You may find yourself wondering, “What is chocolate cobbler?”
 Often called a Southern chocolate cobbler, this decadent treat is associated with Southern cooking, known for its rich comfort foods.

-It’s a fabulous dessert that combines a rich layer of fudgy, chocolate cake that covers a layer of gooey chocolate within.
+It’s a fabulous dessert that combines a rich layer of fudgy, chocolate cake over a layer of gooey chocolate pudding.
 If you’ve ever had a molten lava cake, then the experience is deliciously similar.
+This easy chocolate cobbler recipe leans on pantry staples and bakes up in about thirty-five minutes from start to finish, the same easy no stir magic you’ll find in my pecan pie cobbler.

 Want to save this recipe?